What is LLP Agreement? Contents, Provisions and Concepts

 7. Accounting and auditing etc.

 This includes how to maintain the books of accounts, whether it is cash basis or accrual basis.
-During which period a partner can access books of accounts, whether an audit is mandatory or will follow the rules mentioned in the LLP Act.
+During this period a partner can access books of accounts, whether an audit is mandatory or will follow the rules mentioned in the LLP Act.

 8. Partners’ contribution and method of contribution